sestaton/Transposome/README.md

 **CITATION**

+A manuscript is in preparation, but for now please use the following citation:

 Staton SE, and Burke JM.
 2014.
 Transposome: Annotation of transposable element families from unassembled sequence reads. doi:

 **LICENSE AND COPYRIGHT**